 - Allows managers to immediately hire qualified candidates.

 Candidates are eligible for Schedule A if they:

 - Have a targeted disability OR a significant intellectual, physical, neurological or psychiatric disability.

-- Have written proof of disability and a certification of job readiness from a licensed medical professional, a state or private vocational rehabilitation specialist, or any government agency that issues or provides disability benefits (example proof letter).
+- Have written proof of disability from a licensed medical professional, a state or private vocational rehabilitation specialist, or any government agency that issues or provides disability benefits (example proof letter).

 - Meet the Office of Personnel Management’s qualification standards for all federal positions for which they are applying.

 Once a prospective candidate is identified, a hiring manager, Selective Placement Program Coordinator (SPPC) or a Disability Program Manager (DPM) contacts HR for help in getting the applicant on board.
 Next, human resources consults with the manager and/or the SPPC/DPM to decide the type of appointment to be offered.
 Once this is determined, a conditional offer contingent upon receipt of Schedule A qualifying documentation can be extended to the candidate.

 Important note: The hiring manager should not be involved in the disability documentation process, as medical documentation must be kept strictly confidential.